SAFCSP-Team/employee-database-project/README.md

                **a.** If the choice is '2', call the `remove_employee()` function, using keyword arguments.

-               **b.** If the choice is '3', create a tuple containing the information of the employee ID in the database and print the data.
+               **b.** If the choice is '3', create a tuple containing the information of the employee ID in the `employee_database` and print the data.

                **c.** If the choice is '4', ask the user to enter the employee information(name, position, salary) the name and position should be converted to a title case, and the salary should be an absolute value and call the `update_employee()` function.